 Diarrhoea will affect a high majority of us at least once in our lives.
 In fact, to show the true extent, we can look at travellers' diarrhoea with studies showing that it affects between 20-60% of travellers around the world at any one time.
 The causes are mainly bacterial and in most cases the illness will not last for more than 5 days, but it can be unpleasant and lead to dehydration.
 In fact, in third world countries where medication is scarce, it can be life threatening.
 To ease discomfort and the length of time, many use tablets and other self-help techniques.

-HealthExpress offers a Diarrhoea Pack that contains treatments to help shorten the amount of time you are ill, reduce the risk of dehydration and help provide almost immediate relief from the discomfort associated with diarrhoea.
-We provide free next-day delivery on all our treatments, so you can be sure your travel medication will arrive before you travel.
+HealthExpress offers a Diarrhoea Pack that contains an array of the best medication to help shorten the amount of time you are ill, reduce the risk of dehydration and provide almost immediate relief.
+We provide free next-day delivery on all our treatments, so you can be sure your treatment will arrive before you travel.

-The potential risk of developing travellers' diarrhoea is higher in some countries than others.
-This could be due to poor hygiene conditions in the particular country or poor sewerage services.
+The risk of developing travellers' diarrhoea is higher in some countries than others, which can be down to poor hygiene conditions in the particular country you're visiting or poor sewerage services.
+For example, if you're familiar with travelling, you will know not to drink the tap water in certain countries.
 Areas where you are at the highest risk of catching travellers' diarrhoea are: